exchangeteam/PWP/README.md

 from database import db
 db.create_all()
 ```
-Then the database named `test.db` is in the same directory where your code is.
+Then an empty database named `test.db` is in the same directory where your code is.
+## Populating the database